When does Firestarter start?

 Controlled drugs must be kept in the child's tent in a sealed lockable container, like a small cash tin.

 Is there a telephone number I can use to contact my child during the festival?

-The Site Manager - 487045 or 451831.
+The Site Manager - 451831.
 These numbers will be the direct contacts for the site manager during the Festival.

 Who do I contact for further information before the festival?

 Who organises Firestarter?

 Firestarter is organised by leaders and Christians from local churches in the Isle of Man.
 We are non-denominational and we are not tied to any one church.
 Firestarter is an approved ministry of the Churches Young People’s Committee and Scripture Union Ministries Trust.